High Street, Chew Magna, Bristol BS40

 In 1996 an arrangement was entered into with the Anglican parish at West Harptree whereby the medieval parish church could be used for Catholic Mass.
 The Scoles church continues in occasional use.
 At Chew Magna, the Sisters have now left and the convent site has been sold and redeveloped.
 The Sisters still own the church site, but not the church building.
 The parish is now united with, and served from, St Pius X, Withywood, Bristol (qv).

 The church is a simple prefabricated building with projecting flat-roofed porch, and a shallow-pitched felt-clad roof.
 Inside it is a single space, with a suspended ceiling and high level windows at the sides.
 The sacristy lies behind the sanctuary.
 Furnishings include wooden sanctuary furnishings by a monk from Downside, oak benches from a convent in Henbury, and Stations of the Cross from the convent of Notre Dame de Namur, Parbold, Wigan, given in 2004.
+An iroko statue of the Sacred Heart was carved by David John.

 Original Date: 1964